 They Have the Personality for Service Dogs

-Rottweilers are highly people-oriented animals.
+Rottweilers are highly people-oriented pets.
 Many are happy to spend their time cuddling, making them perfect therapy dogs.
 Like many canines, they are intuitive and tend to read human emotions.
 Bred to protect people and livestock, they continue to carry their protective instincts.
-They are intelligent and tireless dogs that want to work.
-They are endearing to most owners because they have a playful, goofy side in addition to being obedient.
-Not only can they be trained to do specialized tasks for their owners, but they can cheer them up effortlessly.
+They are intelligent and tireless dogs that want to work, making them great service dogs.

 They Have the Size To Perform Various Tasks

 Big dogs have the physical characteristics necessary to aid some people with medical conditions.
 Rottweilers have a sturdy build.
-They range from 22 inches to 27 inches, with males tending toward larger.
-A female Rottweiler weighs between 80 and 110 pounds, whereas males weigh 110 to130 pounds.
-For people who may panic in large crowds or around strangers, the size of a Rottweiler allows these dogs to block their owners from others.
-If you need a dog that can catch you if you lose your balance, the Rottweiler has his size to his advantage.
-Rottweilers can help you get up or pull your wheelchair when necessary.
+They range from 22 to 27 inches, with males tending toward larger ones.
+A female Rottweiler weighs between 80 and 110 pounds, whereas males weigh 110 to 130 pounds.
+They make great service dogs, but with poor training, they cannot live up to their full potential.
+Effective training, as mentioned earlier, makes good service dogs.

-The AKC ranks Rottweilers in the top 10 out of 79 intelligent dog breeds.
-While intelligent dogs are easier to train, Rottweilers can have a stubborn side.
+The AKC ranks Rottweilers in the top 10 of 79 intelligent dog breeds.
+While smart dogs are easier to train, Rottweilers can have a stubborn side.
 You have to provide consistent training, but their eagerness to please you will win most of the time.
 They love positive reinforcement and thrive on praise.
-Dogs that enjoy praise as a reward tend to be easier to train.
+They stay loyal to their owners and family, making their world a better place despite any disabilities.

 They Have Extreme Loyalty to Their Handlers

 Your companion has to be at your side almost 100% of the time.
-You can take your Rottweiler service dog anywhere, and in most cases, you have to.
+You can take your Rottweiler PSD anywhere; in most cases, you have to.
 Rottweilers are incredibly loyal to their people.
 They naturally want to stay at your side.
 Due to their reliable nature, it is easy to train them to stay beside their owner when at work.
-Though most service dogs should remain on a leash, they are easy to train to stay beside you even when not on a leash.
-Additionally, you can always rely on them to come when called.

 They Are Friendly Dogs